gcmicros/music-bookmarks/state.md

 ## Plans
 1. Fix issues in the current implementation:
-   - Correct the Promise handling in the main function
+   - ✅ Correct the Promise handling in the main function
-   - Ensure proper error handling
+   - ✅ Ensure proper error handling in the download function
 2. Enhance functionality:
-   - Add progress tracking for downloads
-   - Implement proper logging
-   - Add option to use bookmarks.html instead of hardcoded links
+   - ✅ Add option to use bookmarks.html instead of hardcoded links
+   - ✅ Add progress tracking for downloads (batch processing)
+   - ✅ Implement proper logging
 3. Improve user experience:
-   - Add command-line arguments for customization
+   - ✅ Add command-line arguments for customization:
+     - ✅ Option to specify bookmarks file path
+     - ✅ Option to specify output directory
+     - ✅ Option to limit number of concurrent downloads
+     - ✅ Option to filter videos by keywords
+     - ✅ Option to specify audio format
-   - Create better output formatting
+   - ✅ Create better output formatting
+4. Future improvements:
+   - Add download progress bar
+   - Implement retry mechanism for failed downloads
+   - Add support for other video platforms

 ## Learnings
 - The script uses yt-dlp to extract audio from YouTube videos